Haplogroup K2a (Y-DNA): NO (M214)

 Basal examples of haplogroup NO* have not been identified.

-Subclades of haplogroup NO include a majority of living males in East Asia, South East Asia and northern Eurasia.
+Subclades of haplogroup NO include a majority of living males in East Asia, Southeast Asia and Northern Eurasia.

 K-Y28394

-K-Y28299(xY28301) has been found in Individuals from India and Pakistan.
+K-Y28299(xY28301) has been found in individuals from India and Pakistan.

 K-Y28301, a subclade of K-Y28299, has been found in living individuals with their origins in Andhra Pradesh and Arunachal Pradesh India.

-K-F14963 is another branch of Y28394,distributed the Toba Batak and Mandar and some other people in Southeast Asia.
+K-F14963, another subclade of Y28394, has been found in individuals among the Toba Batak, Mandar, and other groups in Southeast Asia.